URC

 Algorithms Lead

-During this time, I led the testing and integration of multiple generations of sensor suites including IMUs and LiDARs, drawing on my experience from the Retailbot project.
-Additionally, I was responsible for the design and testing of our autonomy system including integrating SLAM implementations and computer vision models on the rover.
+During this time, I led the testing and integration of multiple iterations of IMUs and LiDARs, drawing on my experience from the Retailbot project.
+Additionally, I was responsible for the design and testing of our autonomy system including integrating SLAM algorithms, training computer vision models, and testing our navigation system.

-During my time as the Algorithms lead on the URC team, I focused on utilizing SLAM implementations to mature and develop a previously underdeveloped autonomous navigation system on our rover.
+During my time as the Algorithms lead on the URC team, I focused on exploring SLAM implementations and local planners to mature and develop a previously underdeveloped autonomous navigation system on our rover.

-Our navigation system consisted of a global and SLAM-based local planning system.
+The navigation system design consisted of a global planner, and a SLAM-based local planner.
 The global planning system utilized height map data from the OpenTopography project to create a slope map of the competition area in Utah.

 The slope map served as a low-resolution cost map on which graph-based algorithms such as PRM, RRT*, or others would run.
 These algorithms created naive intermediary paths to and from goal points.
 To traverse to and from points in the global paths, a local planner was used.